ad3707/advancedSWE/README.md

 2. You will then be directed to a 'Create new project' page.
 Enter a project name of your choice with at least one non-digit.
 The project key will match 3. your project name.
 Click `set up` after you see green checkmarks on both input boxes.
 4. You will then be directed to your app's 'Overview'.
 On that page, click `Locally`.
 5. On the next page, you will be provided with a default token name.
 Click `Generate`, and then click `Continue`.
-6. Select `maven` and copy the code.
+6. Select `maven` and copy the code block.
 Replace the first line with: `./mvnw test sonar:sonar \`

-**Run Sonarcube in another terminal tab (can do directly from VSCode terminal):**
+7. Open another terminal (can do directly from VSCode terminal) and configure maven wrapper by running `./mvnw clean install`
-It should look something like this (but will vary when you do it with your account)
+8. Run Sonarcube.
+It should look something like this (but will vary when you do it with your account):
 ```
 ./mvnw test sonar:sonar \
   -Dsonar.projectKey=SWE-Questionnaire-API \